essoubai322/minishell_GHADIR/README.md

    - Implement robust error handling and reporting mechanisms to provide meaningful feedback to the user.
    - Use the `perror()` and `strerror()` functions to handle and report system-level errors.

-Remember, the key to successfully implementing the Command Execution step is to seamlessly integrate the parsed input with the appropriate system calls and internal logic to execute the user's commands.
-Take it step by step, and refer to the provided external function list and the Bash shell behavior as a reference.

-Let me know if you have any questions or need further assistance as you work through this part of the Minishell project.